KhadijaMehmood05/second-brain-ai/README.md

 npm install
 ```

+### 4. Configure environment variables

+Create a `.env` file in the project root and add the required AI API key using the environment-variable name expected by the application.

+Do not commit the `.env` file or expose API keys in the repository.

-### 4. Start the development server
+### 5. Start the development server

 ```bash
 npm run dev
 ```

-Then open the local URL shown in the terminal.
+Then open the local URL displayed in the terminal.

+---

-## Production Build
+## 📦 Production Build

 To create a production build: